cagriekin/aibump/README.md

    - **Helm-only changes**: Bumps version in `helm/Chart.yaml`
    - **App changes**: Bumps `package.json` version and syncs `appVersion` in `helm/Chart.yaml`
    - **Mixed changes**: Bumps both versions appropriately
-6. Generates a conventional commit message using OpenAI and commits all changes (unless `--no-commit` is used)
+6. Generates a structured commit message using OpenAI and commits all changes (unless `--no-commit` is used)

+## Commit Message Format

+The tool generates structured commit messages with:
+- A conventional commit header: `type(scope): brief summary`
+- A bullet list highlighting the most important changes
+- Focus on what changed and its impact

 ## Example